trufflesuite/trufflesuite.com/public/blog/first-ever-truffle-retreat.md

 ![Truffle](/blog/images/first-ever-truffle-retreat/medium-truffle-retreat.jpg)

-The Truffle team recently got together late September to define our roles, our mission statement, and our product roadmap - and have some fun in the process.
+The Truffle team recently got together late September to define our roles, our mission statement, and our product roadmap - and had some fun in the process.

 ----------